Find Us

 Psychotherapy Services

-Caledon Clinic offers psychotherapy for individuals, couples and families for a range of mental health concerns.
+Caledon Clinic offers psychotherapy treatment for individuals, couples and families for a range of mental health concerns.

 Our Goal

-At Caledon Clinic, our goal is to help you navigate through mental health challenges so you can live your best life.
+The goal of Caledon Clinic’s psychotherapy and counselling efforts is to help you navigate through mental health challenges so you can live your best life.

 Our Approach

-Our approach is to address your mental health challenges our psychotherapists, providing evidence-based therapy to help you achieve your goals.
+To address your mental health and personal challenges our psychotherapists, provide evidence-based therapy to help you achieve your goals.

 Video Transcription